 - Offer student midwives monthly optional group restorative supervision sessions with the lecturer/PMA.

-Cheryl has also just embarked on discussions with Milton Keynes General Hospital to embed the PMA role there.
+Cheryl has also just embarked on discussions with Milton Keynes University Hospital and liaises with their team to ensure that the role at MKUH aligns with University’s PMA training for student midwives.

 Cheryl said: “As a PMA who is passionate about the role, I feel it is imperative to embed the importance and value that the PMA has into the curriculum at University of Northampton.